jannat0718/Housing-Price-Prediction-/README.md

 # Housing-Price-Prediction-

-Using Linear Regression Model ,built a prediction model and evaluate the model to Predict a house price.
+Using Linear Regression Model ,built a prediction model to predict a house price Using scatter plot ,determined the linearly realated features and built two seprate models:
+                1.Excluding the strongly linearly related variables
+                2.Including strongly linear variables.